Angelagiraldi/IBM_DataScienceProfessional_Certificate/README.md

 This repository contains a collection of Jupiter notebooks and code exercises I worked on during the IBM Data Science Professional Certificate.
 Each folder corresponds to a different course within the program and covers various topics and concepts related to data science and its applications.
+Each course focuses on specific aspects of data science, such as data analysis, data visualization, machine learning, and more.

 ## Course Content